pzivich/zEpid/docs/Graphics.rst

    A total of 99 categories were created.
 If you would like to influence the number of categories the spline is fit to, do the following
        Increase: multiply by a constant >1
-       Decrease: multiply by a contast <1 and >0
+       Decrease: multiply by a constant <1 and >0

 We can see that ``statsmodels`` has an overflow issue in some exponential.
 We can decrease the number of categories within ``cd40`` to see if that fixes this.
 We will decrease the number of categories by multiplying by ``0.25``.